HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 ##  Introduction

 Web performance is crucial to user experience and accessibility.
 We've all bounced from a site before due to slow load times, or worse, have not been able to access important information.
-Additionally, numerous [case studies](https://wpostats.com/) have demonstrated that an improvement in web performance results in an improvement in conversion and engagement for businesses.
+Additionally, numerous <a hreflang="en" href="https://wpostats.com/">case studies</a> have demonstrated that an improvement in web performance results in an improvement in conversion and engagement for businesses.

 However, the industry spotlight is quite elusive for web performance—why is this?
 This chapter focuses on Google's solution to the problem: Core Web Vitals (CWV), web performance metrics made a variable in search ranking during 2021.
 Since the search ranking influence was effective almost exactly one year ago, this year's data gives us insights on how the web is adjusting to the metrics and where room for opportunity might still exist.

 Although the spotlight of this chapter, it's important to note CWV are relatively new to the field and not the only way to measure web performance.
 There's no way to fit the entire history of the industry or all the different ways to evaluate performance in one chapter.
 However before we jump in, it helps to briefly define what web performance even means and how it is measured.

 The term _performance_ tends to be thrown around a lot as this generic idea that we all agree is good, but it's often hard to pin down.
 This is a theme among beginners and experts alike.
 It seems we mostly agree that performance is about measuring if the user is having a good time on a site.
 A little generic, but let's go with it for now.
 So how would we measure this?
-As [Sergey Chernyshev](https://twitter.com/sergeyche), creator of [UX Capture](https://github.com/ux-capture/ux-capture), says, "_The best way to measure performance is to be embedded into the user's brain to understand exactly what they're thinking as they use the site_".
+As [Sergey Chernyshev](https://twitter.com/sergeyche), creator of <a hreflang="en" href="https://github.com/ux-capture/ux-capture">UX Capture</a>, says, "_The best way to measure performance is to be embedded into the user's brain to understand exactly what they're thinking as they use the site_".
 We can't—and shouldn't in case that was unclear—do this, so what are our options?

 Thankfully, there is a way to measure page load speed automatically!
 We know the browser is in charge of loading a page, and it goes through a checklist of steps each time.
 Depending on which step the browser is on, we can tell how far along the site is in the page load process.
 Conveniently, a [number of performance timeline APIs](https://developer.mozilla.org/en-US/docs/Web/API/Performance) are used to fire off timestamps when the browser gets to certain page load steps.
 One such API, the [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API), even allows engineers to add custom timestamps for their specific needs.
 These timestamps become the metrics used across the industry to decipher how performant a page is.

 However, these metrics are only our best guess at how to gauge user experience.
 For example, just because the browser fired an event that an element has been painted onto the screen, does that always mean it was visible to the user at that time?
 Additionally, as the industry grew, more and more metrics showed up while some became deprecated.
 It can be complicated to know where to start and understand what performance metrics are telling us about our users, especially for folks newer to the field.

-Enter [CWV](https://web.dev/vitals/), three metrics to indicate overall performance health.
+Enter <a hreflang="en" href="https://web.dev/vitals/">CWV</a>, three metrics to indicate overall performance health.
 Each metric covers an important area of user experience: loading, interactivity, and visual stability.
-The public [Chrome UX Report](https://developer.chrome.com/docs/crux/) (CrUX) dataset is Chrome's view of how millions of websites are performing on CWV.
-There's zero setup on the developer's part; Chrome automatically collects and publishes data from [eligible](https://developer.chrome.com/docs/crux/methodology/#eligibility) users and websites.
+The public <a hreflang="en" href="https://developer.chrome.com/docs/crux/">Chrome UX Report</a> (CrUX) dataset is Chrome's view of how millions of websites are performing on CWV.
+There's zero setup on the developer's part; Chrome automatically collects and publishes data from <a hreflang="en" href="https://developer.chrome.com/docs/crux/methodology/#eligibility">eligible</a> users and websites.
 Using CrUX data, we're able to get insights into the web's performance and even track historical data.

 CWV offers a clearly defined approach to measuring how user's actually experience performance—a first for the industry.
 Are CWV the answer to helping the web become more performant?
 It's been a little over two years since launch, so this chapter examines where the web is currently with CWV and a look into the future.